anOsuPlayer/Moona/GUIDE.md

 Interdependency is based on a few simples rules:
 * Types of the same dependency *can be interdependent*: meaning a non-dependent object can require another non-dependent to work, for example.
-* Non-dependent types *CANNOT be interdependent* with dependent/basic objects: that would break the non-dependency concept: elements which can be external to the framework *must not* require anything from it to function properly.
+* Non-dependent types *CANNOT be interdependent* to dependent/basic objects: that would break the non-dependency concept: elements which can be external to the framework *must not* require anything from it to function properly.
-* Dependent and basic objects *can be interdependent* with non-dependent types: since the framework contains them all by definition, there are no problems in linking them all to each other.
+* Dependent and basic objects *can be interdependent* to non-dependent types: since the framework contains them all by definition, there are no problems in linking them all to each other.
 * There are cases of *multiple interdependency*: it's possible that various objects might need to have contacts with more than one other type.
 Assuming that the three aforementioned rules don't get broken in any way, this will work just as regular interdependency.

 Interdependency was created mainly to explain how *package are organized*: further on you'll be able to see how this technique shines when it comes to divide each different feature in its own package.
 It's, yet again, not a fundamental concept to know, but it helps to satisfy your doubts.